f-droid/fdroid-website/_posts/2018-07-05-this-week-in-fdroid-w27.md

 #### Community News

-* [Quaap](http://quaap.com) says: I’ve created a “My favorite apps on F-Droid” article: [http://quaap.com/D/use-fdroid](http://quaap.com/D/use-fdroid).
+* [Quaap](http://quaap.com) says: I’ve created a “My favourite apps on F-Droid” article: [http://quaap.com/D/use-fdroid](http://quaap.com/D/use-fdroid).
 It’s mostly something I use to evangelize F-Droid to non-FOSS people, because sometimes the sheer volume of apps available leads people to wonder where to start.

 * The European Parliament has [voted against the new copyright law proposal](https://blog.mozilla.org/netpolicy/2018/07/05/copyrightplenary/), which would have forced most platforms to add mandatory upload filters, and would have required websites to buy a license to link to news sites.
 It will be under vote again in September.